 - Put your bin out by 6am and leave it out till it’s been emptied.

 - Put it at the edge of your property, not on the pavement or in the road.

 - Put food waste in your green food caddy, do not put it in your rubbish bin.

 - Compact your recycling as much as possible to maximise space.

 - Excess rubbish on top of or down by the side of your black wheeled rubbish bin will not be collected.

-- Bin crews are working hard to keep this essential service going during this difficult time.
+- Bin crews are working hard to keep this essential service going.
 If you see them, please let them know you appreciate what they’re doing and give them a wave or a smile but please maintain a distance of at least two metres.

 Recycle right and reduce your waste